Quetzaly88/Surf_spots_tenerife_PP4/README.md

       Pagination is implemented with a default of 5 posts per page.
       If there aren't no surf spots, the API returns an empty list.

+9. Future Enhancements
+   - Add user profiles with avatars and bios.
+   - Add like/favorite functionality for surf spots.
+   - Implement image uploads for surf spots.
+   - Add search functionality.
+   - Include map view of surf spots.
+   - Add staff page.
+   - Include paid content and ads.

-### Project Fixes & Deployment Configuration after review:
+10. Project Fixes & Deployment Configuration after review:
 * Environment Variables:
    For security best practices, sensitive settings have been moved to a .env file and accessed using python-decouple.
 This keeps secrets out of version control.
    Variables used: